Maestro dell' Abside Destra di

 ✴the capture of Christ, in which Judas kisses Christ as He warns Peter not to throttle one of His captors (2);

-✴the main scene of the Crucifixion (4), of which only the upper part survives;
+✴the Crucifixion of Christ and the two robbers (4), of which only the upper part survives;

-✴a fragment in which a female saint hands out what seem to be small scrolls to a group of young women (8).
+✴a scene from the life of St Elizabeth of Hungary, in which she distributes out what seem to be small scrolls to a number of young women.

 This fresco cycle, which apparently survives on the right wall of the presbytery of Santa Caterina Vecchia, is attributed to the Maestro dell' Abside Destra di San Francesco di Montefalco.